 What You Can Expect

 By attending this presentation CUTA and its members will be invited to enter into a brief dialogue during the question period.
-The presentation will explore potential ways in which we may connect, communicate, collaborate, cultivate, and celebrate the benefits of barrier-free accessibility of guide dog and service dog teams as we venture into the ABC's of Service Dogs in Canada.
+The presentation will explore potential ways in which we may connect, communicate, collaborate, cultivate, and celebrate the benefits of barrier-free accessibility of service dog teams as we venture into the ABC's of Service Dogs in Canada.

 In summation, this engaging segment will introduce the proposed Unleashing Potential Action Plan a Plan where everyone matters.

 Understanding the needs and expectations of transit customers is a key challenge for every transit agency.
 After 20 years of piecemeal growth Edmonton's transit network needed a comprehensive review.
 We started with a Transit Strategy that included the largest and most comprehensive public engagement program in Edmonton's history.
 A three phased approach was used to gather ideas, prioritize needs, and address trade-offs.
 We reached out to both transit users and non-transit users in a variety of ways including public workshops, surveys, and talking to customers in person, on the bus, at festivals, and other public venues.